jyutzler/Bridge-Systems/system.md

 ﻿
-This branch contains a Markdown file "system.md" that describes the bridge system used by Jeff Yutzler and Norman Kittrell.
+This branch contains a Markdown file "system.md" that describes the bridge system used by Jeff Yutzler and Francesca Mazarella.
 It is based on SAYC with a few additions.
 It is suitable for advancing club players.